ulissigroup/amptorch/docs/usage.rst

    examples/4_misc/2D_water_example.py

-For more information, we recommend consulting with the `example <https://github.com/ulissigroup/amptorch/tree/master/examples>`_ folder that covers major tasks, such as structure to energy (S2E), uncertainty, and different feature and neural network architectures.
+If you'd like to jumpstart training a NNFF, we recommend consulting with the `example <https://github.com/ulissigroup/amptorch/tree/master/examples>`_ folder that covers major tasks, such as structure to energy (S2E), uncertainty, and different feature and neural network architectures.

+In later section of Usage, we listed severl key variables and functions that will be used for NNFF training and evaluation.

 Configs
 ^^^^^^^

-To train a model using ``amptorch``, a set of ``configs`` must be specified to interact with the trainer.
-An exhaustive list of all possible flags and their descriptions is provided below:
+An exhaustive list of flags and their descriptions for the configuration of AmpTorch trainer is provided below:

 .. code-block:: python